The Most Haunted Places To Stay In Texas

 Texas is home to many historical hotels, some of which are said to be haunted.
-Check into one of these haunted hotels, and you may not be spending the night alone.
-These are some of the most haunted places to stay in Texas.
+Check into one of these haunted hotels, and you may not be spending the night alone!
+Imagine falling asleep and feeling the blankets being tugged at your feet?
+Some guests in these hotels have even seen objects move on their own.
+It doesn't have to be Halloween to appreciate the creepiness of a spooky hotel.
+If you don't see or hear anything strange, you'll surely be able to enjoy the rich history in some of these properties.
+However, if you're looking for a possible spook, these are some of the most haunted places to stay in Texas.

 1. The Adolphus